Lynch Memorial Window

-A genteel old boozer in the city centre that is a place of refuge for those in search of a pint and a seat on a busy Saturday night.
+With an eye-watering range of Irish whiskeys, this genteel old boozer in the city centre is a place of refuge for those in search of a...

 Food 4 Thought

-Besides providing organic and vegetarian sandwiches, savoury scones and wholesome dishes such as cashew-nut roast, this New Age place is...
+Besides providing organic and vegetarian sandwiches, savoury scones and wholesome dishes such as cashew-nut roast, this place is great...

 Lynch's Castle information

-Considered the finest town castle in Ireland, the old stone town-house, Lynch's Castle was built in the 14th century, though much of what you see today dates from around 1600.
-The Lynch family was the most powerful of the 14 ruling Galway 'tribes'.
+Considered the finest town castle in Ireland, this old stone town house – now part of AIB Bank – was built in the 14th century, though much of what you see today dates from around 1600.
+Stonework on the facade includes ghoulish gargoyles and the coats of arms of Henry VII, the Lynches (the most powerful of the 14 ruling Galway 'tribes') and the Fitzgeralds of Kildare.
+On the inside, it's worth a gander at the hefty and magnificent fireplace.